×

 2. Verify the status of the snapshot:

-• Failed - The online snapshot operaton failed.
+• Failed - The snapshot operaton failed.

 Online snapshots have a default time deadline of five minutes (5m).
 If the snapshot does not complete successfully in five minutes, the status is set to failed.
 Afterwards, the file system will be thawed and the VM unfrozen but the status remains failed until you delete the failed snapshot image.